o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-1.md

 ## Further Reading

-One of the most widely recommended talks on CMake is an excellent presentation by Daniel Pfeifer titled 'Effective CMake'
+One of the most widely recommended talks on CMake is an excellent presentation by Daniel Pfeifer titled 'Effective CMake':

 > [C++ Now 2017: Daniel Pfeifer “Effective CMake"](https://youtu.be/bsXLMQ6WgIk) by Daniel Pfeifer